 Students who meet certain criteria may request to live off-campus.
 We do not make arrangements for off-campus housing but will provide suggestions to eligible students.
 Please see the application form for more information regarding exemptions.
 There is plenty of commuter parking and a commuter lounge in the student center.
 When eating on campus, all students have access to the full kitchen in the International House, and commuters can also buy food at campus cafeterias for less than $10 per meal.

 Students who live on campus eat their meals either in Pearsons Dining Hall or Isaac’s Cafe.
 At every meal there are many choices, so you can always find something good to eat.
 Highlands Grounds campus coffee shop offers a wide selection of premium coffees and pastries.
 For special diets (vegetarian, religious restrictions), the dining hall staff can usually work with you and provide healthy and tasty alternatives.
-For menus and more information, click here.
+Menus and more information can be found here.

 Our students have plenty of activities to choose from!
 First, all international students (ESL, exchange, and degree-seeking) have full access to all Maryville College facilities and functions.
 The College has a fitness center, a gymnasium with three basketball courts, weight-training room, handball courts, swimming pool, and several sports and sports practice fields.

 Students can also join in all College activities, usually at no extra cost.
 The College programming board offers sporting events, dances, music recitals by faculty and students, special concerts and lectures.
 You can join numerous clubs and organizations, such as drama, film, history, chorus, dance team, and international club.
 For more adventurous students, join an intramural sports club or a Mountain Challenge outdoor experience.
-For more information on getting involved click here.
+More information on getting involved can be found here.

 In addition to the many campus activities and events, there are activities each week planned specifically for our ESL students.
 We make trips to go whitewater rafting during warm months, visit the tourist cities of Gatlinburg and Pigeon Forge, hike in the Great Smoky Mountains National Park, and take students to local shopping areas.
-For more information on our trips click here.
+More information on our trips can be found here.